Travel is allowed within Scotland.

 Car and vehicle sharing

-If you absolutely have to share a car journey with anyone from another household, you should take the following steps and precautions:
+If you need to share a vehicle with anyone from another household, you should continue to follow the appropriate measures, steps and precautions where possible:

 - if sharing a vehicle with anyone from another household, limit the number of people in the vehicle to as few as possible, ideally no more than 2 (applies to adults and children aged 12 and over)